odoran/asgn5/README.md

      weekdays the lines are closed at different times than the weekend.

      Implementation Step:
-     This will involve transforming the timestamp in order to also specify the day of the week, so that the closing time for that line is accurate.
+     The java.util.Date library creates a timestamp that specifies the day of the week.
 I plan on organizing the closing times by hard coding in the information into a nested map.
-In order to generate a date timestamp, I will be importing the java.util.Date library.

-5. Create the “answer” that is sent to the user who asked the wait time
+6. Create the “answer” that is sent to the user who asked the wait time

      Motivation:
      This string should include the specific wait time recorded, concatenated to the time the wait time was recorded and when